-On December 19, 2018, Court of Chancery of the State of Delaware issued a decision in Sciabacucchi v.
-Salzberg, C.A.
-No. 2017-0931-JTL (Del.
-Ch.) declaring that federal forum selection provisions purporting to require claims under the Securities Act be brought in federal court are ineffective and invalid under Delaware law.
-On January 17, 2019, the defendants in Sciabacucchi appealed the Court of Chancery's decision to the Delaware Supreme Court.
+Some companies that have adopted similar federal district court forum selection provisions are currently subject to a suit in the Court of Chancery of the State of Delaware brought by stockholders who assert that the federal district court forum selection provision is not enforceable.
+On December 19, 2018, Court of Chancery of the State of Delaware issued a decision in that lawsuit declaring that such federal forum selection provisions purporting to require claims under the Securities Act be brought in federal court are "ineffective and invalid" because such claims are "external to the corporation."
+On January 17, 2019, the defendants in that lawsuit appealed the Court of Chancery's decision to the Delaware Supreme Court.
 While the Delaware Supreme Court recently dismissed the appeal on jurisdictional grounds, we expect that the appeal will be re-filed after the Court of Chancery issues a final judgment.
-Unless and until the Court of Chancery's decision is reversed or otherwise abrogated, the Company will not seek to enforce the Federal Forum Provision designating the District of Massachusetts as the exclusive forum for Securities Act claims.
-In the event that the Delaware Supreme Court affirms the Court of Chancery's Sciabacucchi decision or otherwise makes a determination that provisions such as the Federal Forum Provision are invalid, our Board of Directors intends to amend promptly the Company's amended and restated bylaws to remove the Federal Forum Provision.
-As a result of the Court of Chancery's decision or a decision by the Supreme Court of Delaware affirming the Court of Chancery's decision, we may incur additional costs associated with our Federal Forum Provision, which could have an adverse effect on our business, financial condition or results of operations.
+Unless and until the Court of Chancery's decision is reversed or otherwise abrogated, the Company will not seek to enforce its federal forum selection provision designating the District of Massachusetts as the exclusive forum for Securities Act claims.
+As a result of the Court of Chancery's decision or a decision by the Supreme Court of Delaware affirming the Court of Chancery's decision, we may incur additional costs associated with our federal forum selection bylaw provision, which could have an adverse effect on our business, financial condition or results of operations.